Pakistani Taliban bomb kills 12 policemen despite peace talks

 Pakistani Taliban spokesman Shahidullah Shahid claimed responsibility for the blast in a phone call to Reuters and said it was retaliation for the killing of Taliban prisoners.

-Ten wounded policemen were in critical condition, said Dr Seemin Jamali, head of the emergency department at the city's Jinnah Medical Center.
+Ten wounded policemen were in critical condition, said Dr Seemin Jamali, head of the emergency department at the city's Jinnah Medical Centre.

 It was unclear whether the blast was set off by a suicide bomber or a roadside bomb, said senior police officer Rao Anwar.